wangeditor-team/wangeditor-usage-doc-en/docs/pages/12-I18N/README.md

 ## Language Template

-You need to translate according to the language template in the lower part if you want to customize the language.
+If you want to customize the language, you need to translate it according to the following template.

 ```json
 {